 “There is no doubt that the crime was carefully planned,” it said.
 “It is obvious that the organizers and perpetrators of this crime were aware of the proposed route.”

 The weapon used appeared to be a Makarov pistol, it added.

 State-run Russia 24 reported that Nemtsov had received threats related to his stance on the Charlie Hebdo attack in Paris, citing Investigative Committee spokesman Vladimir Markin.

 Meanwhile, Nemtsov’s former press secretary and close friend Alexander Kotyusov told the official Tass news agency that Nemtsov would be buried in Moscow.
 Opposition activists told CNN they believed the funeral would be held Tuesday.

-Putin quickly condemned the killing of Nemtsov and expressed his condolences to his family, the Kremlin said.
-Putin also ordered three law enforcement agencies to put together a task force to investigate the shooting, Russian news agency Itar-Tass reported.
+Putin quickly condemned the killing and expressed his condolences to his family.
+He also ordered three law enforcement agencies to investigate the shooting, Tass reported.

 According to the Kremlin website, Putin has written to Nemtsov’s mother saying he shared her grief and promising to bring those behind the killing to justice.
 “He always openly and honestly stated his position, defended his point of view,” he said of his erstwhile critic.

 Nemtsov was a top official with the Republican Party of Russia/Party of People’s Freedom, a liberal opposition group.
 He had most recently been critical of the Kremlin’s handling of the Ukraine crisis.

 Opposition leader Ilya Yashin said his friend had been working on a report about Russian troops and their involvement in Ukraine.